 Making the request in writing helps ease any discomfort you or your boss might feel.
 It gives your manager a chance to consider your request before he or she responds.

 Sending a written request avoids putting your supervisor on the spot, and it can pave the way for a discussion about your wages and a potential increase.

 It also gives you the chance to do your homework and make your request as smoothly as possible.

 No need to worry about forgetting what you want to say or stumbling over the words when you can write it all down.

-Your letter also provides formal documentation of your request for a pay increase.
+In addition, your letter provides formal documentation of your request for a pay increase.
 It’s always best to have a paper trail for important business communications.
 Unlike a verbal conversation, a letter requesting a pay raise documents exactly what you’ve asked and how you’ve asked it.

 What to Include in Your Letter or Email Message

 Take the time to spell it out for them so they can clearly see why you may warrant a raise.
-This also provides support for your request if your manager needs to get approval from others at the company or from the human resources department.
+This also provides support for your request if your manager needs to get approval from their boss or from the human resources department.
 The more solid information you can provide, the more likely you are to get the increase you’re asking for.

 Sample Letter Requesting a Raise

 This is a raise request letter example.
 Download the letter template for requesting a raise (compatible with Google Docs and Word Online) or see below for more examples.